-What Is Intermittent Fasting?
+What is Intermittent Fasting?

 It's an easy diet to stick to because you can start it with minimal preparation, but the results are so effective that they will keep you motivated for the long term.

 As an added benefit, following an IF meal plan supplemented with exercise can help you build up your endurance and gain lean muscle mass.

-How Does Intermittent Fasting Work?
+How Does It Work?

 Your body acts differently depending on which state it is in.

-After you eat a big meal, your body is in the fed state for three to five hours while it digests and absorbs all the nutrients it can get from your food.
+Fed State - After you eat a big meal, your body is in the fed state for 3 to 5 hours while it digests and absorbs all the nutrients it can get from your food.

 Fasted state - After your food is digested, your body goes into a post-absorptive state that lasts between 8 and 12 hours after eating.
 When food is absent, the body's levels of blood glucose go down significantly.
 This lowers the amount of insulin that is available, which causes your body to burn through its fat reserves for fuel instead.

 Working out in a fasting state is especially beneficial for your body.
-When you exercise at a time when your body can't draw from its glucose stores, it is forced to adapt and use the other source of energy that's available - your body fat.
+When you exercise at a time when your body can't draw from its glucose stores, it is forced to adapt and use the other source of energy that's available: your body fat.

 Perhaps the last few pounds are proving to be the most difficult to dislodge.
-If this sounds like you, your eating habits could be benefited from trying intermittent fasting.
+If this sounds like you, your eating habits could benefit from trying intermittent fasting.

 Below are some of the reasons why intermittent dieting might be the right diet plan for you.

-3. Your Eating Plans Become Simpler - Intermittent fasting allows you to make big changes to your body's fuel efficiency with only minimal changes of behavior.
+3. Your Eating Plans Become Simpler - Intermittent fasting allows you to make big changes to your body's fuel efficiency with only minimal changes in behavior.
 You will have fewer meals per week to worry about, and you rarely need to calculate what goes into each meal.
 By eating fewer meals, you'll be doing less cooking and, consequently do less grocery shopping.
 Saving the time each day that would normally be spent preparing and eating food can add up over time.

 4. You Can Stave Off Emotional Eating - If the restrictive nature of most diets causes you to binge on cheat days, IF might be a good diet plan for you.
 Studies have shown that when people followed an IF diet combined with exercise, they decreased their levels of emotional eating and were less likely to make harmful food choices.

 5. You Just Might Live Longer - It's been known for decades that restricting calories can help you live longer, and IF makes eating less easy and painless.
 It activates the same mechanisms for extending your life as restricting your calories, all without the benefit of feeling like you have to deprive yourself.